 Did you know?
 According to 501 Commons, organizations with complete directory profiles receive up to 70% more engagement than those with minimal information.

-The most frequently omitted information includes:
+The most commonly omitted information includes:

 - Comprehensive business descriptions